Mk-learning-python07/Basic-Python-Snippets/README.md

 # Fun Games
 Sudoku Solver - One of the first puzzles i learnt when i was a kid.
 Sometimes found it hard to solve these if the level of these puzzles are difficult (less filled numbers => More possibilities)

+# LeetCode
+This folder contains ipynb notebooks for each individual question from leetcode

 # Important Links:
 <ul>
 <li>Regex Editor/Test - https://regex101.com/ </li>